Healthy You - Every Day

 At LVHN, your care team may include certified nurse-midwives, family medicine physicians, obstetricians and maternal fetal medicine specialists to provide the care you and your baby need.
 The team also includes physician assistants, nurse practitioners and dedicated nursing care in many locations.

-“Your practice should offer a full spectrum of care and offer you access to specialized high-risk care,” Flicker says.
+“Your practice should offer a full spectrum of care and offer you access to specialized high-risk care,” Dr. Flicker says.
 “Our maternal fetal medicine clinicians provide the highest level of care for complicated pregnancies.”

 Pregnancy goals